Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Introduction

 \section{Introduction}

-Parrondo's paradox involves two losing games A and B which when combined produces a winning outcome.
-These were introduced as a pedagogical illustration of the Brownian ratchet\cite{parrondo_harmer_abbott_2000} and has spawned significant interest across diverse fields ever since\cite{Abbott2009,kanghao}.
-Parrondo's concept has been extended into other potential applications\cite{Abbott2009} and has been customized to explain many physical and biological processes and their functioning\cite{allison_abbott_2001}.
+Parrondo's paradox involves two losing games, A and B, which, when combined, produce a winning outcome.
+These were introduced as a pedagogical illustration of the Brownian ratchet \cite{p1, parrondo_harmer_abbott_2000} and have spawned significant interest across diverse fields ever since \cite{Abbott2009,kanghao}.
+Parrondo's concept has been extended into other potential applications \cite{Abbott2009} and has been customized to explain many physical and biological processes, and their functioning \cite{allison_abbott_2001, bio1, bio2, bio3}.
 The quantum version of the paradox was introduced in Refs.~\cite{flitney2012quantum, meyer_2003}.
-Quantum walks, were introduced in \cite{aharonov_davidovich_zagury_1993} and are a sophisticated tool for designing quantum algorithms \cite{portugal_2019}.
-Apart from uses in quantum computation, quantum walks have been used to explain, control, and simulate the dynamics in various complex physical systems\cite{portugal_2019}.
-Further, quantum walks can be directly implemented in labs without using a quantum computer\cite{portugal_2019}.
-Quantum walks have already been realized in ultra-cold rubidium-87 atoms\cite{manouchehri_wang_2009}, photons\cite{card,wtf}, neutral atoms\cite{karski_forster_choi_steffen_alt_meschede_widera_2009}, NMR quantum-information processors\cite{robens_brakhane_meschede_alberti_2016}, superconducting qubits\cite{ryan_laforest_boileau_laflamme_2005, zhou_cai_su_yang_2019} and trapped ions\cite{flurin_ramasesh_hacohen-gourgy_martin_yao_siddiqi_2017, schmitz_matjeschk_schneider_glueckert_enderlein_huber_schaetz_2009}.
-In a discrete-time quantum walk(DTQW), each step takes exactly a one-time unit.
-DTQW's allow for the exploration of numerous non-trivial geometric and topological phenomena\cite{zzz} and multi-path quantum interference\cite{puentes_2017}.
-DTQW's are characterized by an evolution which consists of repeated application of two operators, the coin operator, and the shift operator.
-Parrondo's paradox has been explored several times using one-dimensional DTQW's\cite{flitney2012quantum, meyer_2003,chandrashekar_banerjee_2011,neves_puentes_2018}.
-It was shown that instead of a single coin if a two-coin initial state is considered, Parrondo's paradox can be observed in quantum walks even in the asymptotic limits\cite{rajendran_benjamin_2018}, and further replacing a two-state coin(qubit) with a three state coin(qutrit) also leads to Parrondo's paradox in asymptotic limits\cite{raj}.
+Quantum walks were introduced in \cite{aharonov_davidovich_zagury_1993} and are a sophisticated tool for designing quantum algorithms \cite{portugal_2019}.
+A recent review \cite{review-qw-2021-d} deals with quantum walks and their application.
+Apart from uses in quantum computation, quantum walks have been used to explain, control, and simulate the dynamics in various complex physical systems \cite{portugal_2019}.
+Further, quantum walks can be directly implemented in labs without using a quantum computer \cite{portugal_2019}.
+Quantum walks have already been realized in ultra-cold Rubidium-$87$ atoms \cite{manouchehri_wang_2009}, photons \cite{card,wtf}, neutral atoms \cite{karski_forster_choi_steffen_alt_meschede_widera_2009}, NMR quantum-information processors \cite{robens_brakhane_meschede_alberti_2016}, superconducting qubits \cite{ryan_laforest_boileau_laflamme_2005, zhou_cai_su_yang_2019} and trapped ions \cite{flurin_ramasesh_hacohen-gourgy_martin_yao_siddiqi_2017, schmitz_matjeschk_schneider_glueckert_enderlein_huber_schaetz_2009}.
+Discrete-time quantum walks (DTQWs) allow for the exploration of numerous non-trivial geometric, and topological phenomena \cite{zzz}, and multi-path quantum interference \cite{puentes_2017}.
+An evolution by repeated application of two operators, the coin operator, and the shift operator, characterizes DTQWs.
+DTQW dynamics represents a useful tool in engineering arbitrary quantum states \cite{LI, gio}.
+The quantum-state transfer has been achieved with DTQW's using a position-dependent coin \cite{Kur}.
+On the other hand, continuous-time quantum walk (CTQW) is characterized by the free evolution of an $N$-dimensional quantum state under a Hamiltonian.
+It is represented by probability amplitudes assigned to each vertex in a graph on $N$ vertices.
+CTQWs have applications in search and sampling problems.
+Implementing logic gates via CTQW in dynamic graphs has been exhibited in Ref.~\cite{her}.
+Experimental investigation of CTQW's of single and correlated photons on discrete lattices has made huge progress due to the development of single-photon sources and the fabrication of coupled optical waveguides \cite{per}.
+Parrondo's paradox has been explored several times using one-dimensional DTQW's \cite{flitney2012quantum, meyer_2003,chandrashekar_banerjee_2011,neves_puentes_2018}.
+It was shown that instead of a single coin if a two-coin initial state is considered, Parrondo's paradox can be observed in quantum walks even in the asymptotic limits \cite{rajendran_benjamin_2018}, and further replacing a two-state coin(qubit) with a three-state coin(qutrit) also leads to Parrondo's paradox in asymptotic limits \cite{raj}.